cosmos/cosmos-sdk/docs/spec/bank/keepers.md

   setCoins(addr, newCoins)
 ```

-`inputOutputCoins` transfers coins from any number of input accounts (who must all sign the transaction) to any number of output accounts.
+`inputOutputCoins` transfers coins from any number of input accounts to any number of output accounts.

 ```
-inputOutputCoins(inputs []Input, outputs []Output)
+inputOutputCoins(inputs []Input, outputs []Output) for input in inputs
+    subtractCoins(input.Address, input.Coins)
+  for output in outputs
+    addCoins(output.Address, output.Coins)
 ```

 ### SendKeeper